haroldraj/yt_video_downloader/README.md

 Check the script for any command-line options or flags that might allow you to customize the download process (e.g., quality, format).
 ## License
 This project is licensed under the MIT License, allowing users to use, modify, and distribute the software freely.
+## Disclaimer
+This script is intended for educational purposes only.
+The use of this tool to download videos or audio from YouTube must comply with your country's copyright laws and YouTube's Terms of Service.